-Connacht, on some old maps also called “Connaught”, is the Western province of Ireland - and with only five counties the smallest of them all.
-Encompassing five counties, it was the general direction Oliver Cromwell pointed the unruly Irish.
-As in "To Hell or to Connacht!"
-This should not be seen as a negative omen for the visitor ... as Connacht has a lot to offer.
+Connacht is the Western province of Ireland - and with only five counties it is the smallest of them all.
+Still marked on some old maps also called “Connaught,” Oliver Cromwell famously pointed the unruly Irish "To Hell or to Connacht!"
+This should not be seen as a negative omen for the visitor because Connacht has a lot to offer.

 The Geography of Connacht